 The distinction this RN makes is subtle on the surface, but he does a nice job of summarizing the rationale behind the BSN in 10 Law.
 The practical aspects of nurse training covered by ADN and diploma programs remain central.

 More than ever, though, nurses are required to make judgment calls about their patients’ treatment, often in situations where having to turn to a doctor for confirmation is impractical from both a care and cost perspective.
 Nurses thus require more training in the science of medicine to fulfill their responsibilities.

 According to the American Nursing Association, “a 10 percent increase in the proportion of nurses with a bachelor’s degree [in a hospital] was associated with a five percent decrease in both the likelihood of surgical patients dying within 30 days of admission and the rate of failure to rescue.”
 This is a strong indication that improving the level of education of those providing bedside care leads to better outcomes for patients.

 Rather than waiting until other states make taking a BSN program mandatory nationwide, current RNs and students are advised to take the initiative and enroll today.
-Spring Arbor University’s respected nursing program provides all of the education you need to become an exceptional Christian caregiver, capable of attending to the physical and spiritual needs of your patients while developing the exemplary clinical and analytical skills modern nurses need to succeed.
+Spring Arbor University’s respected nursing programs, including the ADN to BSN program, provides all of the education you need to become an exceptional Christian caregiver, capable of attending to the physical and spiritual needs of your patients while developing the exemplary clinical and analytical skills modern nurses need to succeed.